Skip to content

 - The [Datadog Agent][1] is installed and configured for your application's operating system or container, cloud, or virtual environment.

-- [Configure the Agent with Remote Configuration][2] to be able to block attackers from the Datadog UI.
+- [Configure the Agent with Remote Configuration][2] to block attackers using the Datadog UI.

-- In your GCP Project, verify that you have either the project owner or editor role, or else the relevant Compute Engine IAM roles: `compute.instanceAdmin.v1` (to spin up instances) and `compute.networkAdmin` (to set up load balancing).
+- In your GCP project, verify that you have either the project `owner` or `editor` role, or the relevant Compute Engine IAM roles: `compute.instanceAdmin.v1` (to spin up instances) and `compute.networkAdmin` (to set up load balancing).

 - A GCP project with a Cloud Load Balancer configured with your services.
-Your Cloud Load Balancer must be one of the [Application Load Balancer that supports Traffic Callouts][3].
+Your Cloud Load Balancer must be one of the [Application Load Balancers that supports Traffic Callouts][3].

 - Ensure that the Compute Engine API and Network Services API are enabled: